shaiknadeem95/LLDandOODdesign/README.md

-# blogApplication
+# LLA and object coding questions
-this is a blog backend application which works with spring boot framework
+this is a code for the lld and object coding questions repo